ThomasJon196/Findz/README.md

 ---
 ## Vision

-    Spotlight yourself so your friends find you easily.
-Dont lose your friend in a crowd. ...
+#### Spotlight yourself so your friends find you easily.
+Dont lose your friend in a crowd. ...(gerne eigene Beschreibung einfuegen)

 Augumented-Reality marker, which displays your friends current position through the camera and locates your friends with higher precision.

 ---

 ## Description

 ...

 ---
 ## TODO (delete when finished)